 The last few decades have seen a growth in the scientific study of wisdom.
 But what is the science of wisdom?
 And what gets left out of these accounts?

-Welcome to the final lesson in this short course on wisdom.
+Welcome to the final piece in this short series on wisdom.
 Over the past weeks, we've explored a rich range of traditions to try and get a handle on what wisdom is (if it is anything at all), how it matters (if it matters), and how to cultivate it (if it is the kind of thing you can cultivate).

 For some scientists, although wisdom was once the domain of philosophy and religion, it is now increasingly something that we can understand scientifically.
 This being the case, they argue, we no longer have any need of philosophy.
 But is this true?
 And is wisdom so easily tamed?